earthspay/earths-documentation/en/smart-contracts/tools/vs-code-plugin.md

 ![Error highlighting](../../_assets/vs-error.gif)

 ### Interactive console
-To open interactive console run "Start Waves Repl" task via command palette (Shift + CTRL/Command + P).
-Waves Repl is a javascript console with convenient functions to interact with blockchain.
+To open interactive console run "Start Earths Repl" task via command palette (Shift + CTRL/Command + P).
+Earths Repl is a javascript console with convenient functions to interact with blockchain.
 Console provides helpers for these functions.

 ![Interactive console](../../_assets/vs-repl.gif)

 ### Available functions

 **Transactions:**
 > You can create and sign transactions.
 All functions take transaction parameters and optional seed to sign.
 If no seed is provided, default one from settings will be used.
-For more detailed list check [@waves/waves-transactions](https://www.npmjs.com/package/@waves/waves-transactions) library, that is used internally
+For more detailed list check [@earths/earths-transactions](https://www.npmjs.com/package/@earths/earths-transactions) library, that is used internally

 * `alias(txParams, seed?)` - create and sign createAlias transaction
 * `issue(txParams, seed?)` - create and sign issue transaction